PyBites-Open-Source/pybites-tips/README.md

 ## Usage

 PyBites Tips CLI is a command line application.
-There are two modes to run it:
+There are two ways to run it:

 1. Interactive mode: